Levridge-Tory/LevridgeIntegrationDocs/docs/Purchase_Agreements.md

 See vendor reference on top screen that represents the vendor load number.

-a.
-Review all purchase orders and all sales orders related to the purchase agreement
+- Review all purchase orders and all sales orders related to the purchase agreement
-b.
-Assign an estimated freight value for Fertilizer Daily Position Report (DPR)
+- Assign an estimated freight value for Fertilizer Daily Position Report (DPR)

 2. The above Purchase Agreement Release view may be filtered for use by a logistics expert.
 They may see lines that don’t have delivery address or carrier assignments.

 This allows them to:

-a.
-Assign pickup address and delivery address
+- Assign pickup address and delivery address
-b.
-Assign carriers
+- Assign carriers
-c.
-Release and auto confirm a PO from a purchase agreement release line
+- Release and auto confirm a PO from a purchase agreement release line

 3. Upon release of the PO a TMS load number is created.
 A carrier is also assigned on the line for auto invoicing.